Updated March 16, 2019

 Star Tours (Tomorrowland)

 Rider Swap is available at these attractions in California Adventure:

 Incredicoaster (Pixar Pier)

 Silly Symphony Swings – tandem or single (Paradise Pier)

-Tower of Terror (Hollywood Land)
+Guardians of the Galaxy (Hollywood Land)

 Bringing a Princess?

 Toddler princesses are pretty much the cutest thing ever and they deserve to see and do everything princessy possible at the parks.
 I’ve detailed many options and have included some tips on outfitting your princess, too, in my Disneyland for Princesses post.

 Toddlers need naps and I encourage you to leave mid-day to make that happen.
 The crowds are heaviest from around 1-5pm, so take a break and spend some time at your hotel.